Lanka lifts curfew in Rambukkana; troops called in as precautionary measure | Law-Order

 The death of the protester was the first during the ongoing protests over the worst-ever economic crisis in the country's history.

-Meanwhile, the government said that troops have been called in at the Rambukkana area in view of the funeral of the man.
-They will remain there until Saturday.
+The government on Thursday said that troops have been deployed at the Rambukkana area at the request of the police in view of the funeral of the man.
+They will remain in the area until Saturday.

 A special gazette dated April 21 was issued to call the troops to provide security in the area after the curfew was lifted.